rl1987/trickster.dev/tricksterblog/content/post/lesser-known-parts-of-python-standard-library.md

 for relatively simple applications where it is an overkill to use Pandas or
 Numpy: standard deviation, several kinds of average of numeric data, linear regression, correlation, normal distribution and others.
-For people eager to join the AI/ML revolution it provides Naive Bayes classifier - an algorithm that can be considered a minimum viable example of machine learning.
+For people eager to join the AI/ML revolution the docs provide a sample code for making Naive Bayes classifier - an algorithm that can be considered a minimum viable example of machine learning.

 API reference: https://docs.python.org/3/library/statistics.html